fluteds/batch/readme.md

 - Wifi Hotspot - Creates and manages Wifi Hotspots from the device
 - Inject Powercord - Updates, unplugs and plugs powercord

+Task Scheduler

+XML files that are imported into Task Scheduler.
+Note: most of these will not work if you do not have the batch folder in the correct place.

+- Wake PC - Wakes the PC from sleep at 2:05pm during the working week only if the PC has been idle for one hour

 Terminal Art

 - Earth Animation - A spinning animation of the earth